thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

         Because address is a text, we must use a string to store it.

-        2. **To store the phone number of a user:** `int`
+        2. **To store the phone number of a user:** `str`

-        Phone numbers are a set of digits or in other words, an integer.
+        Phone numbers are a set of digits and could also include dashes or plus symbols, so a string.

         3. **To store the height of user:** `float`